Table of Contents

 What Are Probiotics?

-Probiotics are live microorganisms that, when consumed in adequate amounts, confer health benefits to the host.
-They are often referred to as "good" or "friendly" bacteria because they help maintain a healthy balance of gut flora.
-Probiotics are available in various forms, including capsules, powders, yogurts, and fermented foods.
+Probiotics are live microorganisms that provide health benefits when consumed in adequate amounts.
+Often called "good" bacteria, they help maintain a healthy balance of gut flora.
+You can find them in various forms, including capsules, powders, yogurts, and fermented foods.

 The Importance of Storage Conditions

-Probiotics are sensitive to environmental conditions such as temperature, humidity, and light.
-These factors can affect the survival of the live bacteria and their efficacy.
-Storage conditions are crucial for maintaining the potency of probiotics, especially those that require refrigeration.
+Probiotics are sensitive to temperature, humidity, and light.
+These environmental factors determine whether the bacteria stay alive and effective, especially for formulas that require refrigeration.

 Refrigerated Probiotics vs. Shelf-Stable Probiotics